 - Be taken to the vet at different times

 You can see that this would be a nearly impossible task.
 So take your time picking out the puppy that suits your home and your life, spend the next year showing him or her the world, keeping in mind that all your hard work will pay off with many years of peaceful coexistence.

-And once your puppy is a dog, by all means, get a second one since the two animals will be at completely different stages of life.
+And once your puppy is a dog, by all means, get a second or third since the animals will be at completely different stages of life.
 At this point, the older one very well may become a great teacher of love and life to the little one.